maybites/TextureSharing/README.md

 ![Panel](./documentation/panel.png)

 * The streaming type (NDI, Spout or Syphon)
-* The sender (also known as syphon-server) name is default set to the camera name.
+* The sender (also known as server) name is default set to the camera name.
 * use color management (recommended).
+* render transparent background.
 * vertical flip of the output texture.
 * show preview inside viewport.
 * capture/streaming resolution.